List of 100 Bullets characters: Echo Memoria

-First appeared in issue #26.
+Echo Memoria first appeared in issue #26.
 An art thief of Italian origin, Echo was first seen in Paris, touting herself as a prostitute to Branch in order to extract information about the Trust from him.
 She was next seen with Milo Garret as part of a scheme to steal the La Morte dil Cesar painting.
 She disappeared with Lono and the painting after Garret's death, but soon left him as well.
 She was immediately arrested at the airport as she attempted to flee the country by purchasing a plane ticket with some of the stolen money used by Shepherd to set Lono up.

 Some time later, Echo was apparently released from custody and, according to Cole Burns, returned to Europe.
 Later, Graves sent Ronnie Rome to Europe to retrieve the La Morte dil Cesar painting from her.
 Echo was next seen in Atlantic City in issue #88 talking to Mr. Branch, and he is later found dead at the same spot where they met.
 Eventually, Echo then met up with Jack, who was in possession of the La Morte dil Cesar painting, before she was killed by Cole Burns in retaliation for the murder of his friend Branch.

 In the end, her body was wrapped in the painting she had so long sought, and both were dumped into a swamp.
 The entire significance of the painting to Echo is never fully made clear.

 Ronnie Rome

-First appearance in issue #70.
+Ronnie Rome first appeared in issue #70.
 The brother of Remi Rome, Ronnie was an enforcer for small-time mobster Mimo Pallidino in Cleveland.
 Ronnie was given an attaché from Agent Graves, with Remi as his target.
 Remi found the attaché before it could be used, and confronted Ronnie about it, but the gun was not actually fired until the pair find themselves in a shootout with meat thieves (a battle that left Ronnie crippled).

 Following the assault, Remi disappeared (to resume his life as an activated Minuteman) and Ronnie was eventually visited by Agent Graves.
 Graves made use of Ronnie, sending him to Italy to recover the La Morte dil Cesar painting from Echo Memoria.
 Ronnie delivered the painting to Cole Burns, who came close to shooting Ronnie in revenge for Remi killing Wylie.

 After finding out about Remi's accident, Ronnie was on his way to visit his brother in the hospital when his taxi was overturned in a road rage-related accident.
 Ronnie was last seen on a stretcher outside of the hospital where Remi committed suicide by jumping off the roof of the hospital.
 It is unclear if Remi fell on his brother or not, but it is made clear that Ronnie did witness his brother's fall.